Chartres, one hour of sound in a Gothic Cathedral

 In order to be able to approach sound as autonomous energy, I stripped my language of the styles and tools which are often used in describing sound: sound imitating words, words derived from seeing, words conveying human feelings, poetic / expressive phrases, technical sound and musical terms, similes and metaphors.

-Wherever possible, I replaced words of Latin or French origins with words that I felt were more descriptive in nature.
+Wherever possible, I replaced words of Latin or French origins with Dutch words that I found more descriptive in nature.

 All these restrictions and interventions were important in my attempt to come closer to the fundamental nature of both language and sound through listening and writing.